musiqpad/mqp-node-api/README.md

 **Version 0.3.x changes how you connect to a pad, the old way still works for compatibility though!**

+**Version 0.7.x changed bans to restrictions, check the docs below!**

 Tip: Change your bot permissions in serverconfig.js to have the same as a co-owner if you want to avoid permissions errors.
 If you don't know the `() =>` syntax, google arrow functions!

 The first thing you'll need to do is to create a new Bot.
 You can get these values by typing `config` into the DevTools console on your Pad (if the serverhost is empty, use your domain).